OpenAssessItToolkit/openassessit_templates/templates/accesskeys.md

 ```

 #### Suggested solution:
 Unless this website is an app, remove all `accesskeys` attributes.
+They can interfere with assistive technology.

 <details>
 <summary>_Additional debugging details_</summary>